vukics/cppqed/doc/quantumdata.rst

     The type used for indexing the "rows" and the "columns", this is either an index, or a multi-index, in the latter case represented by a :class:`TTD_IdxTiny`::

       typedef typename mpl::if_c<(RANK==1),int,TTD_IdxTiny<RANK> >::type Idx;
-      // Idx is just an int if RANK==1, otherwise a tiny of ints
+      // Idx is just an int if RANK==1, otherwise a TinyVector of ints

   .. function:: LazyDensityOperator(const Dimensions& dims)